therealnicoroshi/modlist/README.md

 Don't forget to change your resoltion in Bethini to match your screen resolution.

 Included tools:

 Bethini Pie

 SSEedit and QuickAutoClean

 LOOT

 Cathedral Assets Optimizer

 Nemesis

 Bodyslide and Outfit Studio

 NifSkope

-All the tools you choose to install need to link in the top right executable bar in MO2 so these programs can start from within the virtual file structure of MO2.
+All the tools you choose to install in addition to these need to link in the top right executable bar in MO2 so these programs can start from within the virtual file structure of MO2.
 This Wabbajack uses a file structure that contains a folder called 'Stock Folder' in the MO2 directory.
 This is where the game will run from.
 It will NOT run from Skyrim Special Editions Folder so ALL links to executables NEED to point to the Stock Folder in Arguements to work correctly.